“Old Bill” 1927 – late 1950’s

 To celebrate our 90th birthday in 2017, we designed a “90th anniversary pig” (code ENG/1702) along the style of the original.
-Production is limited to 90 pieces and the issue number is stitched on to the pigs underbelly.
-The pig is still available; the issue number is currently around the 60’s.
+Production was limited to 90 pieces with the issue number stitched on to the underbelly.
+This piece is no longer available as all 90 pieces have now been issued.

 1958 – 1985 Dimitri and Inge Omersa

-Dimitri Omersa found work in the leather trade and whilst representing a small leather company in Hitchin met ‘Old Bill’ at Liberty’s.
+Dimitri Omersa found work in the leather trade and whilst representing a small Hitchin leather company he met ‘Old Bill’ at Liberty’s.
 ‘Old Bill’ was due to retire and a deal was struck for Dimitri Omersa to take over the business and continue the supply of pigs to Liberty’s.
 The brand name Omersa was established at this point.
 The business re located from London to Hitchin in 1958 and before long Dimitri Omersa had ideas for other animals.

 1963 – Omersa expands into North America

-Dimitri Omersa wanted to expand the business and so took the animals to North America.
+Dimitri Omersa expanded the business beyond the UK and took the animals to North America.
 In 1963 he entered his new donkey in the Californian State Fair and won a Gold medal.
-Despite its very thin and rather wobbly legs!
+Despite the donkey’s very thin and rather wobbly legs!

 Dimitri Omersa passed away in 1975 and his wife Inge carried on producing the animals for a further 10 years.

 1985 – to date

 In 1985 another “Hitchin” family, Jeremy and Jane Cave, acquired the business from Inge Omersa.
 Jane continued to grow the business by adding to the product range and introducing new sizes to meet the economic needs of the market place.